Dimm377/Javascript-learning/README.md

 ## JavaScript Learning Documentation & Summary

-This repository contains my personal notes and summaries while learning JavaScript I have finally established a learning method that suits my style
+This repository contains my personal notes and summaries while learning JavaScript and I have finally established a learning method that suits my style
 ### Including
 - Variables
 - Arrays